HyperviewHQ/hyperview_docs/documentation/asset-management/topics/managing-sensors.rst

 Graphs can be generated for both numeric and string values over a UTC time interval.
 You can select a different interval (or specify a custom one) using the dropdown list.

 Sensor data points appear in the graph when you hover on it.
-The number of data points will depend on :ref:`your polling interval<Configuring-sensors-doc>`, device reachability, and the UTC time interval for the graph (using a time interval of 7 days or more will show daily summary data points instead of raw sensor data).
+The number of data points will depend on :ref:`your polling interval<Polling-interval-doc>`, device reachability, and the UTC time interval for the graph (using a time interval of 7 days or more will show daily summary data points instead of raw sensor data).

 .. note:: Sensor data retention thresholds for your Hyperview instance are listed on the License page (*Settings → License*).
 Daily sensor data summaries can be stored for up to ten years, depending on your license.